 Under normal circumstances, the starter battery would wear down after being used so often to generate a spark for the engine.
 This isn't an ideal setup because a strong battery is needed for continual operation.
 A weak battery does no good out on the water.
-The alternator connected to the serpentine belt takes care of recharging the battery(ies).
-As the serpentine belt rotates the pulley, a magnet inside a coil of electric wire rotates with the pulley.
-The rotation of this magnet inside the coil of wire generates a current which is the used to recharge the battery.
+The stator takes care of recharging the battery(ies).

-However, in an effort to conserve battery life, the starter battery should still be turned off after every trip and turned on at the start of every trip.
+However, in an effort to conserve battery life, the starter battery switch should still be turned off after every trip and turned on at the start of every trip.
 This limits the drain on the battery while the boat is not in use.
-The alternator will only recharge the battery while the engine is running.
-So if the battery is drained before it can provide the initial spark to the engine to start the serpentine belt turning, the alternator cannot charge the battery system.
+The stator will only recharge the battery while the engine is running.

-Fuses -
+Fuses

 Your engine also comes equipped with fuses that will burn out when engine components attempt to draw more power than the piece of equipment or wiring can handle.
 When the fuse blows, it breaks the circuit, and electricity stops flowing.
 Before replacing the fuse, investigate the cause of the problem, and why the equipment was overworked.
-Some engines feature a fuse box, while others feature inline fuses, while still others feature a mixture of both.
-Refer to your engine owner's manual for complete details on your electrical system.
+Your outboard engine uses a helm mounted fuse box which is accessible by lifting the starboard bow backrest while others feature in-line fuses, while still others feature a mixture of both.
+Refer to your outboard engine owner's manual for complete details on your electrical system and the location of any engine mounted over current protection.